Extending classical surrogate modelling to high-dimensions through supervised dimensionality reduction: a data-driven approach: Selected compression and surrogate modelling techniques used in this paper

 \subsection{Kernel principal component analysis}

 Kernel PCA (KPCA) is the reformulation of PCA in a high-dimensional space that is constructed using a kernel function \citep{Scholkopf1998_KPCA}.
-A kernel function applied on two elements $\bfx^{(i)}, \bfx^{(j)} \in \cd_{\bfx}$ has the following form:
+KPCA has been primarily used for feature extraction purposes in pattern recognition problems \citep{Scholkopf1998_KPCA,Ince2007,Wang2011}, as well as image de-noising \citep{Mika1999,Bakir2004}.